 However, some structures work better than others because they group employees together in ways that impact employees’ view of the customer and their ability to respond in ways that are consistent with the firm brand promises the organization makes.
 These brand promises should be the drivers of both customer and employee experience.
 This means that decisions about structure and other elements of organization design—process, roles, governance, linking mechanisms, rewards, accountability systems, and resource allocation—should be made thoughtfully.

 Customer and employee experience are enhanced by making deliberate choices about how employees are organized and developed to deliver the customer experience at each touch point.
-Design is a key enabler of how a business builds distinctive capabilities in targeted areas that their customers desire.
+Design is a key enabler of how a business builds distinctive capabilities in targeted areas that its customers desire.
 Different businesses have different promises for customers and need different capabilities to deliver them.
 Walmart organizes to ensure that customers experience everyday low prices; Singapore Airlines organizes to ensure customers experience their stellar service; Apple organizes so that their customers can experience innovation across their products and Amazon organizes to achieve a fast and easy customer experience.

 Nike has distinctive capabilities in the way they connect to customers and have organized to optimize that capability.
-Twenty years ago, Nike organized around their products- shoes, clothing and equipment.
+Twenty years ago, Nike organized around their products— shoes, clothing, and equipment.
 Since then, Nike has chosen to organize around sports categories like Soccer, Football, Golf, Tennis, and Baseball.
 Support functions in HR, finance, sales, and legal support these sports categories.
 Just because they organize around sports categories does not mean they don’t care about their products.
 The products are grouped within each sports category.
-Think of a tennis player wearing Nike shoes and clothes with a Nike racquet going to a Nike sponsored competition.
-This organization design ensures that Nike employee identity is focused on the customer sports categories in which they are grouped rather than a product or a function.
+Think of a tennis player wearing Nike shoes and clothes with a Nike racquet going to a Nike-sponsored competition.
+This organization design ensures that Nike's employee identity is focused on the customer sports categories in which they are grouped rather than a product or a function.
 Delivering optimal customer experience at Nike is enabled with this organization design because employees are organized to “see” the customer in a complete way.

 In many industries functional organizations are considered best practice and the only viable choice.
 Organization design is described in terms of hardware and software.
 The hardware is the functional silo and the software are the decision rights and other mechanisms to make them work cohesively for customers or patients.
 In our experience, this is wrong.
 As we stated earlier, any structure can work but the choice of design determines how employees perceive the challenges of their customers.
 How people are grouped strongly influences what they believe is important and what they optimize.
 Again, “We are perfectly organized for the results we currently have.”